This post may contain affiliate links.

 What About an Ongoing Detox for Dogs?

-Foods that Detox the Liver
+Foods for Dogs that Detox the Liver

 - Milk Thistle